Volunteering

 One full day Induction training prior to commencing mentoring

-We hold an Annual Conference for our volunteers which provides a range of speakers and networking opportunities
+We hold an Annual Conference for our volunteers which provides training and networking opportunities

 One of our volunteers writes: